schneefux/node-taglib3/README.md

 # node-taglib3

-A fork of [node-taglib2](https://github.com/voltraco/node-taglib2) for Node 12 and taglib 1.11.1 with support for non-standard properties.
+A rewrite of [node-taglib2](https://github.com/voltraco/node-taglib2) for Node 10 to 13 and taglib 1.11.1 with support for non-standard properties and a non-blocking API.

 ## Installation